egzonpllana/WhatToWearToday/README.md

 # Swifty Protocol-Oriented with Dependency Injection #
 WhatToWearToday - iOS App.

-    WhatToWearToday is an app that provides weather for today, or the next 5 days for any city selected from the map or from search.
+    - WhatToWearToday is an app that provides weather for today, or the next 5 days for any city selected from the map or from search.
-    User location will be used from GPS if permission was given, otherwise,it will be used approximate location from IP.
+    - User location will be used from GPS if permission was given, otherwise, it will be use approximate location from IP.
-    End points that are being used are: https://api.openweathermap.org/
+    - End points that are being used are: https://api.openweathermap.org/

 ## Repository ##